-Beginning with the summer 2017 and continuing every two years, the biennial review committee will meet and will review the past two years AOD programs for Students and for Faculty/Staff. of withdrawal and indications of misuse can be found at the Drug Enforcement Administration of the U.S. Department of Justice.
-Here you can find Federal Trafficking Penalties.

-- The review committee will consist of representatives from The Office of Community Standards, the Counseling Center, Health Services, New York State University Police, Human Resources, and the Office of Community Engagement. - The committee will meet as many times as necessary to complete the review and make determinations regarding any programmatic changes that they will recommend. - The committee will be chaired by the Wellness Center Director. - Committee will complete the biennial review, and submit the meeting minutes, biennial review draft (including recommendations and rationales) to the Associate Dean of Student Affairs and Director of Human Resources for approval.
+- Beginning with the summer 2017 and continuing every two years, the biennial review committee will meet and will review the past two years AOD programs for Students and for Faculty/Staff. - The review committee will consist of representatives from The Office of Community Standards, the Counseling Center, Health Services, New York State University Police, Human Resources, and the Office of Community Engagement. - The committee will meet as many times as necessary to complete the review and make determinations regarding any programmatic changes that they will recommend. - The committee will be chaired by the Wellness Center Director. - Committee will complete the biennial review, and submit the meeting minutes, biennial review draft (including recommendations and rationales) to the Associate Dean of Student Affairs and Director of Human Resources for approval.
 The College President will issue final approval and sign the report. - The committee will review AOD program usage statistics, disciplinary statistics as they relate to AOD, information and reports from the first-year student required alcohol course (currently AlcoholEdu, but subject to change), the Clery report, the Core Survey, and any other appropriate data.